 How will the California Museum of Art Thousand Oaks (CMATO) play a role in sustaining the cultural vitality of our region?
 CMATO creates an equality of cultural opportunity that serves not only the cultural elite, but meets the need of society for a unique institution.
 We are creating a place that will endure and through art, it will tell us who we are and how we got here.
 Our goal is to be sure toa cultural asset that the community-at-large will be proud to have as its neighbor.

 Our motivation to build is driven by the artistic mission to engage, educate and inspire the human spirit through the palette of Art.

-Los Angeles is America’s second largest city of artists, donors, and collectors large and small.
-In addition, our region can boast close proximity to strong art schools that are vibrant places for teaching, criticism, studio practices and art education.
-We are in a distinctive position to take advantage of our location and contribute the cultural vitality of our region, even our country.
+We are in prime position to take advantage of our location and contribute the cultural vitality of our region, even our country.

 CMATO’s leadership is now coalescing and we are starting a clear and consistent capital planning process that will be receptive to feedback, that will maintain project timelines, keep expenses under control, and will establish revenue generation programs to help offset the operational expenditures after project completion.

 Our capital project funding efforts will focus on foundation grants, corporate contributions, state government funds, federal government funds, large individual gifts and endowment funds.